keith023/rust_hello/README.md

 	cargo install cargo-binutils
 	rustup component add llvm-tools-preview

+After installing QEMU above, you may need to add the QEMU install directory to your path.
+Make sure you can run the application in the terminal:

+	qemu-system-arm --version

 ## Building the application
 To build the application, the cargo tool can be used with the toml configuration files to create the binary.
 Just run the following command: